 BLM Developed Recreation Areas

-The BLM defines these as sites and areas that contain structures or capital improvements primarily used by the public for recreation purposes.
+The BLM defines developed recreation areas as those that contain structures or capital improvements primarily used by the public for recreation purposes.
 Such sites or areas may include features like delineated spaces for parking, camping or boat launching; sanitary facilities; potable water; grills or fire rings; tables; or controlled access.
-If you arrive at a BLM area where there is a pit toilet, fire rings, numbered camp sites, or even just a kiosk, chances are you’re at a “Developed Recreation Area”.
+If you arrive at a BLM area where there is a pit toilet, fire rings, numbered camp sites, or even just a kiosk, chances are you’re at a developed recreation area.

 In this case, each BLM field office is required to established its own maximum length of stay for each specific developed recreation area.
 BLM Rule § 8365.2 requires each field office to post that maximum length of stay (if any) on a kiosk or information board at the primary entrances to the area.

-Often times, that maximum length of stay is 14 days.
+Often times, that maximum length of stay is the same 14-Day Rule mentioned above.
 However, we’ve seen it as high as 21 days and as low as 3 days in certain areas.

 BLM Wilderness Areas